cosmicjs/hacker-news-top-stories/README.md

 ![Hacker News Story Saver Gif](https://cosmicjs.com/uploads/24ab0760-6737-11e7-aedc-4bbbfe350faa-hn-cosmic.gif)

 ### Why?
-This demonstrates how to connect your Cosmic JS Extension to third-party APIs to easily add content to your Cosmic JS Bucket.
+It demonstrates how to connect your Cosmic JS Extension to third-party APIs to easily add content to your Cosmic JS Bucket.

 ### It uses:
 1. [The Algolia Hacker News API](https://hn.algolia.com/api)